VIPKid: History

 In May 2020, VIPKID announced that all current teachers would gradually transition to a new service fee structure and the base rate adjustment policy will be phased out.
 This will effectively result in a pay reduction for the vast majority of their teachers.

 In 2021 the company stopped providing services in China involving teachers based abroad.
-China-based customers will use Chinese citizen teachers in China and/or teachers residing in China who have teaching licenses.
+China-based customers will use Chinese citizen teachers in China or teachers residing in China who have teaching licenses.

-Censorship of teachers

-In March 2019, VIPKid fired two American teachers for discussing the 1989 Tiananmen Square protests and Taiwan with their students in China.
-Teachers have also reported witnessing child abuse when teaching lessons, but they found little recourse to report such issues.

 COVID-19 pandemic

 In February 2020, VIPKid donated 1.5 million English and math classes to affected students from the COVID-19 pandemic.
 Students in the city of Wuhan, Hubei Province, and children of medical workers were given priority for free classes.